ShubhamRaut280/Crypton/README.md

 ## Getting Started
-To get started with the Cryptocurrency Viewer Android App, follow these steps:
+To get started with the Crypton Android App, follow these steps:

 1. ### Clone the Repository: